akalongman/sublimetext-codeformatter/README.md

 ## Formatter-specific notes
 Following are notes specific to individual formatters that you should be aware of:
 ### PHP
-PHP - Used phpfmt (https://github.com/phpfmt/fmt) by Carlos Cirello and Shaked Klein Orbach.
+PHP - Used phpfmt (https://github.com/subins2000/phpfmt) by Carlos Cirello, Shaked Klein Orbach and Subin Siby.

 Getting and installing PHP - http://www.php.net/manual/en/install.general.php

-You must install 5.6 or above (https://github.com/phpfmt/fmt#requirements)
+You must install 5.6 or above (https://github.com/subins2000/phpfmt#requirements)

 On Linux/OSx after installation of package, you must set chmod +x to file fmt.phar in folder %PACKAGESDIR%/CodeFormatter/codeformatter/lib/phpbeautifier